farhanrafiq/fceli/replit.md

-# QuantaFONS AI - Complete Dual-Model Research Platform
+# QuantaFONS AI - Revolutionary AI Orchestration Platform

 ## Overview
-QuantaFONS AI is a fully-featured, professional AI research platform that intelligently combines Llama's conversational capabilities with DeepSeek's analytical processing.
-The system provides a sophisticated interface for natural conversations, research analysis, and document processing, all powered by advanced dual-model AI architecture.
+QuantaFONS AI is the world's first AI Orchestration Platform where ChatGPT acts as an intelligent conductor that coordinates DeepSeek and Llama models to solve complex problems.
+The system combines ChatGPT API with specialized local models (DeepSeek for research/analysis, Llama for conversation) in a transparent, orchestrated approach that shows the entire decision-making process while delivering powerful, clean responses.

 ## Project Architecture
 The entire system is organized within the `IntelligentResearch/` directory: